toaderflorin/eksia/_posts/2017-09-13-web-security.markdown

 ![image-title-here](/images/attack.png){:class="img-responsive"}

-An alternative is the *reflected* (or non-persistent) XSS attack, whereby the user's input is not stored in the database, but returned back in the same way it was inputed.
+An alternative is the *reflected* (or non-persistent) XSS attack, whereby the user's input is not stored in the database, but returned back in the same way it was inputted.
 It works like this: say you have a page that allows you to search for products.
 The user types some text in the search box and clicks the search button which sends a GET request to the server.

 <pre>
 GET http://www.onlineshop.com?search=something